 - Tracker changed from Bug report to Feature request

 I guess that potentially any tool can throw a different error, catching all them and returning a specific error message could not be easy to do.
 Eventually we can try put together a list of the most common/similar ones and return the same messages.

 please try choose more meaningful subjects, otherwise it is hard to understand what is about the ticket.

-#3 Updated by Victor Olaya about 5 years ago
+#3 Updated by Victor Olaya over 5 years ago

 Please, notice that there are errors that are due to some wrong user interaction (like the one you mention with the GRASS installation) and other that are real errors, real bugs in Processing.
 The one that you are seeing is clearly one of them, since the variable in the modeler should never get that None value.